Trust and transparency guide

 Before the draw, make the participant list visible when privacy allows.
 If names should stay private, show the total entry count and use ticket numbers or masked handles.

-If a giveaway has more than one prize, remove each winner from the next round.
-This avoids repeated winners and makes the rules easier to explain.
+If a giveaway has more than one prize, remove each selected entry before the next spin.
+This manual no-repeat process avoids duplicate winners and makes the sequence easier to explain.

 Save proof after the draw